Carlie Kotyza-Witthuhn

-Carlie Kotyza-Witthuhn (born 1986/1987) is an American politician serving since 2019 in the Minnesota House of Representatives.
+Carlie Kotyza-Witthuhn (/en/, kə-TEEZ-ə wit-TOON, born 1986/1987) is an American politician serving since 2019 in the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Kotyza-Witthuhn represents District 49B in the southwestern Twin Cities metropolitan area, which includes the city of Eden Prairie and other parts of Hennepin County, Minnesota.

 Early life, education, and career

 Kotyza-Witthuhn grew up in Sheboygan, Wisconsin, and attended the University of St. Thomas, graduating with a Bachelor of Arts in entrepreneurship.
 She is an operations analyst.

 Minnesota House of Representatives

 Kotyza-Witthuhn was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
 She defeated five-term Republican incumbent Jenifer Loon.

 Kotyza-Witthuhn has served as vice chair of the Commerce Finance and Policy Committee since 2021.
 She also sits on the Children and Families Finance and Policy, Economic Development Finance and Policy, and Human Services Finance Committees.